Vegan Spam Recipe

 Ingredient Substitutions

-• Extra Firm Tofu: Extra firm tofu is easy to find at all stores.
+- Extra Firm Tofu: Extra firm tofu is easy to find at all stores.
 I especially like the high-protein one because it’s super firm.
 They sell this kind at Whole Foods, Trader Joe’s, and Sprouts, to name a few.
-You definitely want to make sure to buy either organic or non-GMO tofu.
+I always make sure to buy either organic or non-GMO tofu.
 If you avoid soy, there is red lentil tofu and hemp tofu that you could use instead.
 I haven’t tried this though, so if you do, please let me know how it goes.

 Video